Obsessive-compulsive disorder (OCD)

 • Do you feel you need to do certain things over and over again even though you don't want to?

-To be diagnosed with OCD, a person must have obsessions and compulsions on most days for at least two weeks, or their symptoms must noticeably interfere with their daily life.
+To be diagnosed with OCD, a person must have obsessions and compulsions on most days for at least two weeks, or their symptoms must have a noticeable impact on daily life.
 Sometimes OCD also causes physical symptoms, like very dry skin in people who feel compelled to wash themselves all the time.

-The also involves looking for signs of other illnesses that cause similar symptoms.
+The also involves looking for signs of other medical conditions that cause similar symptoms.
 For instance, people who constantly worry too much about all sorts of things might have general anxiety disorder rather than OCD.

 OCD sometimes occurs together with several other psychological problems or disorders.
 Many people with OCD also have depression.